The Ultimate Mergers and Acquisitions (M&A) Guide

-Mergers and Acquisitions (M&A) is an action of consolidation of businesses or their assets.
-M&A aims to create an entity that will be more effective than two independent ones:
+Mergers and Acquisitions (M&A) is the act of consolidating businesses or their assets.
+M&A aims to create an entity that will be more effective than two independent ones as:

 - operational efficiency will increase;

-- as the turnover goes up, costs can be optimized;
+- when turnover goes up, costs can be optimized;

 - a bigger market share, wider distribution network, and other business’ KPIs are improved;

-- financial resources uplift: the whole is more than its parts;
+- financial resources uplift because the whole is more than its parts;

-- lower risks of introducing new products/services to the market.
+- there is lower risk of introducing new products/services to the market.

 M&A is the growth strategy that businesses use to increase their size, market share, talent pool, customer base, and resources fast.

 There are several types of transactions that fall under the M&A term.
-They vary depending on the role parts play in the process:
+They vary depending on the roles they play in the process:

-Mergers — usually involve same-size businesses, with each of the participants benefiting from it (increased sales, higher operational efficiency, new opportunities, etc.).
+Mergers — usually involve same-size businesses, with each of the participants benefiting from the transaction (increased sales, higher operational efficiency, new opportunities, etc.).
 The acquired business operates within the acquiring entity following the deal.

 Acquisitions — one company purchases another one to boost its efficiency and control a bigger share of the market.
 The acquired business keeps its name, as well as its legal structure.
 Depending on what the acquired party receives, the takeover may be hostile or friendly.